 Derived from the Norwegian word for Pollack, there are two subspecies of the little-known sei whale: the northern and the southern.

-The nicknames ‘pollack whale', ‘coalfish whale' and ‘sardine whale' come from the fact that the appearance of sei whales often signalled the presence of large numbers of these fish.
+The nicknames ‘pollack whale', ‘coalfish whale' and ‘sardine whale' come from the fact that the appearance of sei whales often signaled the presence of large numbers of these fish.

 Other names: Rudolphi's rorqual; Japan finner' Sardine whale; Coalfish whale